 For all sad words of tongue and pen, The saddest are these, ‘It might have been’.
 John Greenleaf Whittier

-January 31, 2021 is the 100th anniversary of the birth Alfredo Arnold Cocozza known to posterity as Mario Lanza; Lanza was his mother’s maiden name.
+January 31, 2021, is the 100th anniversary of the birth of Alfredo Arnold Cocozza known to posterity as Mario Lanza; Lanza was his mother’s maiden name.
 A native of Philadelphia, he was the son of Italian immigrants who exposed him to opera at an early age.
 He was well known locally by the time he was 16.
 Serge Koussevitzky, the conductor of the Boston Symphony Orchestra, sponsored his attendance at the Berkshire Music Center where he briefly studied voice with Boris Goldovsky and Leonard Bernstein; the latter only three years Lanza’s senior.

 He sang only a few performances as Fenton in Otto Nicolai’s The Merry Wives of Windsor, before entering the Army in 1942.
-He was assigned to the Special Services branch of the Air Corp where he participated in a number of musical productions.
+He was assigned to the Special Services branch of the Air Corps where he participated in a number of musical productions.
 Following his discharge he appeared in several concerts and radio broadcasts.
 He studied with Enrico Rosati for 15 months.
 He then toured North America giving 86 concert performances as part of The Bel Canto Trio – the other two singers were Frances Yeend and George London.

-After the conclusion of this itinerary, he appeared two times as Pinkerton in Madama Butterfly in New Orleans – April 1948.
+After the conclusion of this itinerary, he appeared two times as Pinkerton in Madama Butterfly in New Orleans – in April 1948.
 These were his last performances in a staged opera.

 Lanza had appeared in a concert in the Hollywood Bowl the previous year.
 There he had the good fortune or misfortune, depending on how you view his subsequent career, to attract the attention of Louis B Mayer the head of MGM.
 Mayer was an opera lover and he signed Lanza to a seven year contract.